NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 ## Tests with multiple virtual machines

-Tests can involve multiple virtual machines.
-For example to test server client communication.
+Tests can involve multiple virtual machines, for example to test client-server-communication.

-The setup includes:
+The following example setup includes:
-- A virtual machine named `server` running nginx.
+- A virtual machine named `server` running [nginx](https://nginx.org/en/) with default configuration.
-- A virtual machine named `client` performing a HTTP request.
+- A virtual machine named `client` that has `curl` available to make an HTTP request.
 - A `testScript` orchestrating testing logic between `client` and `server`.